Physlex/ProjectNihility/docs/README.md

-# UnnamedProject
+# Project Nihility
 ## Description
-A currently unamed game development project.
 The primary directive of this project is to learn fundamental game development using unreal engine.
 Secondary considerations are:
 * To become comfortable with computer graphics applications
 * To learn basic UI development
 * To learn framework - based applications development